Have you ever wondered if where you park your car impacts how much you pay for auto insurance? The short answer is that it depends.

 If your rates have gone up, there are several great steps you can take to get them back to where you want:

 - Keep your car in a safe place.
 If you’re able, this is a good way to avoid sometimes expensive or frustrating comprehensive claims.
-Safe parking may also help your case if your company considers car storage as a rate factor.
+Safety and security may also help your case if your company considers car storage as a rate factor.

 - Qualify for discounts.
 Some discounts, such as paperless billing and automatic payments are easy to get and can give you some nice savings.
-In terms of vehicle safety, you can typically get savings for having anti-theft devices or features such as airbags on your car.
+In terms of vehicle safety, insurance carriers offer savings via the anti-theft device or passive restraint discount.

 - Bundle your policies.
-Having your home or renters and your auto insurance under one company can give you a rate deduction.
+When your home or renters is bundled with auto under one company, you’ll get the best deal possible.

-- Compare car insurance quotes.
+- Compare quotes.
 One way to be sure you’re getting the best value on your auto coverage is by shopping around.
-If you suspect you can get a better deal or that your parking location is affecting your rates too much, try getting some quotes from leading companies and comparing them.
+If you suspect you can get a better deal, try getting quotes from leading companies and comparing them.

 Frequently Asked Questions

-A: Location affects auto insurance a great deal.
-The most typical case is where you live, as this is one of the things that helps insurers figure out how to set rates.
+Location has a huge affect on your rates.
+The most typical case is where you live, as this is one of the things that helps insurers figure out how to set premiums.
 As an example, people who live in a city with lots of claims will tend to pay more than those who live in a small rural community.

 Where you park your car can be another example of how location can affect your rates.
 Some providers may ask where you keep your vehicle, then factor it into your costs.
 Most others may simply wait for you to file a claim before it impacts anything.

-A: From a safety standpoint, parking in your driveway can be a little better than parking on the street.
+From a safety standpoint, parking in your driveway can be a little better than leaving leaving your vehicle on the street at night.
 However, depending on how it’s situated, your car still may be at risk of trees falling on it, as well as theft or vandalism.
 If you can, it’s ideal to keep your car in your garage.

 - Falling objects, such as light poles, stop signs, and trees/branches